 For more information on the origins of soccer read this article I wrote all about the Invention of Soccer.

-And the same if it was a windy day.
-If the wind was blowing towards one team in the first half it would be blowing towards the other team in the second half.
+And the same goes for if it was a windy day.
+If the wind were blowing toward one team in the first half, it would be blowing toward the other in the second half.

 Using Quarters Would Disrupt the Game

 Splitting a soccer game into quarters rather than halves has never been seriously considered in any soccer game at a professional level.
 One of the main reasons for this is that it would break up the flow of the game too much.

 Unlike sports such as American Football or Basketball, where the play stops and starts, and the players reset sometimes multiple times within the space of one minute of game time, soccer stops far less often.

 It’s not uncommon for a soccer game to go for 10 or 15 minutes without any significant stoppage.

 The consequence of this is that the flow or momentum of a game is more important to soccer than some other sports.
 The time without stopping allows a team to build momentum in an attack if they can or frustrate the opposition by keeping possession of the ball for as long as they can.

 Because of this, breaking the game into quarters and stopping for an extended break every 22.5 minutes rather than every 45 minutes would be much more disruptive to a game and the spectacle in general.

 2 Exceptions Where Soccer Sometimes Uses Quarters

 Having said all we have so far about soccer not using quarters in a game, there are actually a few situations where you may see quarters being used.